-- 1. One (1) accessory dwelling unit in a detached accessory structure may be permitted by special exception if the following conditions are met: - a) The owner of record or beneficiary of life estate must reside in either the accessory dwelling unit or primary dwelling.
-An affidavit acknowledging the residency is required from property owner. - b) The area devoted to the accessory dwelling unit shall be up to 600 sq. ft. or 30% of the gross floor area of the primary dwelling whichever is greater. - c) Only one accessory dwelling unit is permitted for each lot. - d) The primary dwelling unit and the accessory dwelling unit shall comply with building, health, and fire prevention codes. - e) No additional driveway (curb cut) shall be created for the primary purpose of serving the accessory dwelling unit. - f) There must be at least one off-street parking space with a proper solid surface, dedicated to the accessory dwelling unit.
+- 1. One (1) accessory dwelling unit within a detached accessory structure may be permitted by special exception if the following conditions are met: - a) The owner of record must reside in either the accessory dwelling unit or primary dwelling.
+An affidavit acknowledging the residency is required from property owner. - b) The area devoted to the accessory dwelling unit shall not exceed 600 square feet or 25% of the gross floor area of the primary dwelling whichever is less. - c) The accessory dwelling unit shall not have separate utilities from the primary dwelling. - d) Only one accessory dwelling unit is permitted for each lot. - e) The primary dwelling unit and the accessory dwelling unit shall comply with building, health, and fire prevention codes. - f) No additional driveway (curb cut) shall be created for the primary purpose of serving the accessory dwelling unit. - g) There must be at least one off-street parking space with a proper solid surface, dedicated to the accessory dwelling unit.